2023 Most Popular Psychology Doctor's Degree Schools in Maryland

 Of the 15 students majoring in psychology at Loyola Maryland, 13% are male and 87% are female.

-The in-demand doctor’s degree programs at University of Maryland - Baltimore County helped the school earn the #3 place on this year’s ranking of the most popular psychology schools in Maryland.
+You’ll be in good company if you decide to attend University of Maryland - Baltimore County.
+It ranked #3 on our 2023 Most Popular Psychology Doctor’s Degree Schools in Maryland list.
 Located in the large suburb of Baltimore, UMBC is a public college with a fairly large student population.

 About 70% of the students majoring in psychology at the school are women while 30% are male.

-A rank of #4 on this year’s list means Johns Hopkins University is a great place for psychology students working on their doctor’s degree.
-Located in the city of Baltimore, Johns Hopkins is a private not-for-profit school with a very large student population.
+Out of the 5 schools in Maryland that were part of this year’s ranking, Johns Hopkins University landed the # 4 spot on the list.
+Located in the city of Baltimore, Johns Hopkins is a private not-for-profit college with a fairly large student population.

 About 71% of the students majoring in psychology at the school are women while 29% are male.